Skyscanner/eslint-config-skyscanner/docs/migration-from-4-to-5.md

 Prettier is an opinionated code formatter, with few configuration options.
 When installing `eslint-config-skyscanner`, the file `.prettierrc` is automatically generated with the default configuration.

-Prettier is able to fix many of the issues that reports, so after installing v5, eslint must be excuted with the `--fix` flag to format the code acording to the new rules.
+Prettier is able to fix many of the issues that reports, so after installing v5, eslint must be executed with the `--fix` flag to format the code according to the new rules.

 ### Pre-commit hook integration